-Looking to order prescription glasses online?
+Looking to order eyeglasses online?
 EyeBuyDirect makes it easy.
 All you need is your most recent lens prescription from your optometrist.
 Seriously, that’s it!
-And it gets even better...since it’s all online, you can take your time browsing through all the different frame styles, whenever and wherever!
+And it gets even better...since it’s all online, you can take your time browsing through all the different eyeglass frame styles, whenever and wherever!

 If you’re looking for high-quality prescription eyeglasses, EyeBuyDirect offers handcrafted eyewear made from a variety of materials — from acetate and plastic, to metal and titanium.
 In addition to our in-house styles, we offer heritage designer brands like Ray-Ban and Oakley, along with our own premium brand, RFLKT.

 Our Virtual Try-On lets you see how you look in a frame before you buy it.
 Just upload a pic or record a video after selecting the feature, and voila!
 Easily change colors, styles, and sizes to see what suits you best.

 With over 2000 eyeglass frames at your fingertips, and new frames every month, the eyewear possibilities are endless!
 Looking for a specific style, size, or shape?
 Our streamlined search bar lets you choose how you browse so you can quickly find the perfect eyeglass frame (or two).